Clyde E. Buckley Wildlife Sanctuary & Audubon Center

 The Sanctuary consists of 374 acres along the Kentucky River, in both Woodford and Franklin Counties.
 Habitats include approximately fifty acres of fields, and two ponds surrounded by mixed-mesophytic forest on the transition zone between northern and southern flora and fauna.
 A gorge bisects the area and the subsurfaces are limestone and rich in minerals and fossils.

-This Sanctuary is the only area in Kentucky managed by the National Audubon Society.
+This Sanctuary is currently managed by the Life Adventure Center.

 Sanctuary and Society History